archlinux/buildbtw/README.md

 ## Development

-First, run `just warmup-server` which clones all package repositories locally.
+- Install the `sqlx-cli` package.

-Then, get a personal access token for gitlab.archlinux.org with the `read_api` scope and put it into `.env`.
+- Get a personal access token for gitlab.archlinux.org with the `read_api` scope and put it into `.env`.
 Run `cargo install graphql_client_cli` and `just update-graphql-schema` to download the gitlab GraphQL API schema.

 Now you need to run the server, a worker, and then dispatch work to the server using the client.